semoisio/Software-Engineering-2/README.md

+# Software Engineering 2 group work

+This is our group work from course Software engineering 2.
+We build app where you can record and listen records.
+You can also rate and comment others recordings.

 # Introduction
 TODO: Give a short introduction of your project.
 Let this section explain the objectives or the motivation behind this project.